 - The share price will likely continue rising as more people use Safaricom’s services and the company expands its business.

 - Safaricom is a well-managed company with a good reputation.

 - The shares are easily bought and sold on the NSE, so you can cash in your investment quickly if you need to.

-- Safaricom shares are a long-term investment, so you should not expect to make a quick profit from them.
+- Safaricom shares are a long-term investment, so you should not expect to profit quickly from them.

 Note: You could lose money if the share price falls.

-Safaricom shares are not suitable for everyone, so you should speak to a financial advisor before investing.
+Safaricom shares are unsuitable for everyone, so you should speak to a financial advisor before investing.